AlanG219/auto-discovery-end-to-end-project/README.md

 ![DP-Check](./readme_images/image-16.png)

-Docker is added for Jenkins to use docker commands
+Docker is added for Jenkins, Installing Docker in Jenkins enables the CI/CD pipeline to build, test, and deploy applications in a consistent, containerized environment.

 ![docker](./readme_images/image-17.png)